philla2020/go-aware/content/en/docs/Basic of the language/complex-types.md

 ### Delete an element
 How to delete an element from a slice?
-We take the position of the element to delete, move the last value into it and the slice the slice wiping out the last position:
+We take the position of the element to delete, move the last value into it and wipe out the last position from the slice:
 ```golang
 func deleteElement(pos int){
 	fmt.Println("\n---Delete element")